Sacred Mushrooms and the Nature of Reality

 It does not respond to control, or to the part of you that is trying to hold everything together.
 If anything, those are the very things that keep it just out of reach.

 What is required here is not the dissolving of the ego in the way it is often spoken about.
+It is the softening of control.

 The part of you that organises, manages, anticipates.
-The part that stays oriented in what is known, what is safe, what can be understood.
+The part that stays oriented in what is known, what is safe, and what can be understood.
 These structures are not wrong.
 They are what have allowed you to move through the world.

 But there comes a point where they cannot take you any further.